Robust Low-Rank Matrix Estimation: Introduction

 From this, it can be seen that we are in a high-dimensional setting since the number of observations $n$ must be smaller than or equal to the total number of entries of $A$.
 The setup described above is then called \textit{uniform sampling matrix completion}.
 A very similar setup was first considered in \cite{srebro2004maximum} and \cite{srebro2005rank}.

 As in the standard regression setting, parameter estimation in the trace regression model is also done via empirical risk minimization.
 Using the Lagrangian form for $B \in \mathcal{B}$ we

 where $R_n (B) = 1/n \sum_{i=1}^n \rho(Y_i - \trace( X_i B))$, $\rho$ is a convex loss function and $\lambda > 0$ is the tuning parameter.
 The loss function is often chosen to be the quadratic loss (or one of its modifications) as in \cite{Koltchinskii2011, negahban2011estimation, negahban2012restricted, rohde2011estimation} and many others.
 In \cite{lafond2015low} the case of an error distribution belonging to an exponential family is considered.
 As long as the errors are assumed to be light tailed as it is the case for i.i.d.
 Gaussian errors the least squares estimator will perform very well.
 However, the ratings are heavily subject to frauds (e.g. by the producer of a film).
 It is necessary to take this fact into account also in the estimation procedure.
+One might also be interested in estimating the median or another quantile of the ratings.
+For this purpose, M-estimators based on different losses than the quadratic loss are usually chosen.